When It’s Right, It Sells

 Unfortunately, in the opinion of many other existing institutional food operators, the addition of espresso stations to their operations has been disappointing.
 Worse yet, these drinks only become palatable when their bitter taste is disguised by adding flavored syrups.

 A short time ago I was called by a supermarket chain that implemented a dual bagel/espresso concept.
 They were unhappy with the slow pace of the espresso sales and wanted me to analyze their operation.
 After watching the barista prepare me a latte and tasting it, I knew right away what one of the main problems was: the product had no resemblance to what a properly prepared latte should taste like.

 To make a fair comparison, it would be like serving a stale, hard, half-baked bagel or muffin to a customer, charge for it $5.00, expecting them to like it, and coming back for more.
 The espresso beans were excellent, supplied by one of the biggest coffee roasters, and the barista followed the preparation guidelines provided by the supplier.
 I proceeded to make several lattes, using the same coffee and milk.
 Everybody, including the customers, agreed that this was the best latte that they ever had!
 The main comment was: “What did you do, change the coffee?”

 Caffe Latte Art

 And a final word of advice: If you won’t do it right, please don’t add espresso to your food establishment.
-You will turn off the already espresso educated customers, fail to gain increased traffic, waste you counter space and investment and upset your employees.
+You will turn off the already espresso-educated customers, fail to gain increased traffic, waste your counter space and investment, and upset your employees.
 But most of all, you will miss the opportunity of creating a true impact on your concept by developing an effective espresso profit center that would attract new customers and increase your revenues.